 What are the potential risks of burning incense?

 Incense needs to be lit up to produce fragrance.
 The production of smoke is unavoidable.
 However, the smoke may contain irritants that may affect people with underlying respiratory diseases.
 Based on the study Incense burning and asthma in children conducted in 2010, there is a possible connection between burning incense and asthma symptoms in schoolchildren.
 Specifically, exposure to incense smoke caused increased wheezing and subsequent asthma medication use.
 This result is consistent with other studies that suggest incense smoke may cause increased inflammation in your lungs.

 Another health risk when burning incense is the increase of allergies.
 Incense is often made of various plant materials that are known to trigger allergic reactions in many people.
 If you happen to be allergic to one component in the incense, you may experience an attack when you inhale the smoke.
 Symptoms of allergy can include sneezing, watery eyes, runny nose, hives, and even trouble breathing.
 Therefore, it is always important to monitor for signs and symptoms of allergies when burning a new incense.

 Heat and fire can also pose health risks.
 Incense needs to continuously burn down to give off aromas, so the incense burner will be very hot.
 If not managed with care, incense may cause fires or burns.
 The severity of burns can range from mild skin redness to life-threatening skin damage.
 You should always take measures to prevent these events before burning incense.

-Read more : How to safely light incense cones?
+Read more : How to proper use of backflow incense cones?